-Additional exploration is required to include aspects that are currently not facilitated.
-In terms of active participation in the professional community, LPTK can be pursued.
-This is because LPTK offers lecturer groups with the necessary competence for TPD, as well as a large network of professional teachers and practitioners.
-There must be an approach for LPTK to work comprehensively in TPD that is sustainable.
-A website serves as one of those methods of the task.
+Additional exploration is required to incorporate aspects that are currently not facilitated.
+In terms of active participation in the professional community, LPTK can be further engaged.
+This is because LPTK provide lecturer groups with the necessary competence for TPD, as well as a large network of professional teachers and practitioners.
+An approach must be developed for LPTK to work comprehensively in ensuring sustainable TPD.
+A website serves as one of those methods to accomplish the task.

-It is essential for enhanced TPD in line with the current advancements regarding technology integration in education.
+Enhanced TPD is essential in line with the current advancements regarding technology integration in education.
 Some of the technologies used in TPD: MOOC (Jati, 2023), web-based (Ghassani & Sugandi, 2023a), Online professional learning communities (PLC) (Syahria et al., 2024).
-Teachers can conduct web-based training sessions at any time and from any location, reducing the cost of TPD activities.
-Webbased TPD employs synchronous communication, which allows learners and facilitators to communicate simultaneously but from various locations.
+Teachers can participate in web-based training sessions at any time and from any location, thereby reducing the cost of TPD activities.
+Web-based TPD employs synchronous communication, which allows learners and facilitators to communicate simultaneously but from various locations.
 The Indonesian government's web-based TPD strategy allows for both online and blended learning (Ghassani & Sugandi, 2023b).
 The utilization of ICT to serve TPD is mainly employed for pre-service teacher training (Ghassani & Sugandi, 2023b).
-PLCs are held in a top-down structure that is not focused on teacher demands (Syahria et al., 2024).
+PLCs are often organized in a top-down structure that is not focused on teacher demands (Syahria et al., 2024).
 Utilizing websites for professional development programs plays a role in upgrading simultaneously teacher understanding as well as skills in a subject, along with teaching strategies to implement into their teaching settings to help students' achievement (Van Raalte et al., 2012).
 The community on the website promotes connection, which may assist teacher professional development (Keyser, 2019).
-Table 2 summarizes some existing websites for the TPD program.
+Table 2 summarizes several existing websites for the TPD program.